SansGuidon/bookmarks/README.md

 * [sferik/t](https://github.com/sferik/t) - A command-line power tool for Twitter
 * [Samuel Hulick](https://ux.useronboard.com/slack-i-m-breaking-up-with-you-54600ace03ea) - (2016) Slack, I’m Breaking Up with You
 * [Daichi](https://hackernoon.com/boost-your-productivity-using-markdown-b8a84fc2a089) - (2017) Boost your productivity using Markdown.
+* [What the Hell Should I Watch on Netflix?](http://whatthehellshouldiwatchonnetflix.com/) - Your First World problems are over.

 # Programming
 > News